osherjacobs/LabWork_Findings/BADRECON_README.md

 The goal is not enumeration for its own sake.
 It is structured visibility into identity relationships, delegation boundaries, certificate issuance risk surfaces — and the detection signal each one generates.

-Built with Claude.
+Built with assistance from Claude (Anthropic).
 Each module builds on existing research and tooling; the implementation, assembly, and detection framing are original contributions.
 Origins are documented in the credits table below.

 ---